Skip to content

 Outcome, Vote, and Next Steps

-• Decision: The Jefferson County Board and Committee assignments for 2025 were approved as discussed, including the swaps and new assignments.
+• Decision: "Approve the Jefferson County Board and Committee assignments for 2025 as discussed."

 Metadata